Wilburton-Wallington Phase

 The Wilburton-Wallington Phase is the name given by archaeologists to a metalworking stage of the Bronze Age in Britain spanning the period between c.
-1140 BC and c.
-1020 BC.
+1140 BCE and c.
+1020 BCE.

 The Wilburton complex was present in the south of Britain and the Wallington (Northumberland) complex in the north.
 Both are characterised by the introduction of copper-lead-tin alloys in bronze making and by the manufacture of leaf-shaped slashing swords, socketed spearheads secured to a shaft with a peg, horse-bits and socketed axes.

 It is paralleled by the Poldar industries in Scotland and the Roscommon industries in Ireland as well as being linked with the Urnfield culture A2-B1 in South Germany.

 It is preceded in Britain by the Penard Period, and followed by the Ewart Park Phase/ Blackmoor Period.